-London’s skyline is its fingerprint – an entirely unique expression of its history, spanning kings, queens, invasions, fires, wars, pandemics and the colonising power of Pret a Manager.
+London’s skyline is its fingerprint – an entirely unique expression of the city’s history, spanning kings, queens, invasions, fires, wars, pandemics and the colonising power of Pret a Manager.

 It’s a city where buildings from the new and old worlds rub shoulders.
-From the Shard to St. Pauls, from Wembley to The Tower of London, London is a historic melting pot, where a Hindu Temple can share the skies with a football ground in perfect harmony.
+From famous skyscrapers like the Shard to historic sites like St. Pauls and the Tower of London, London is a historic melting pot, where a Hindu Temple can share the skies with a football ground in perfect harmony.

-Here we give you the lowdown on London’s most iconic buildings, from the well-known to hidden gems:
+Here we give you the lowdown on London’s most iconic buildings along the skyline, from the well-known to hidden gems.
+Get yourself up to one of these viewpoints in London (or failing that, the top floor of a double decker), and behold:

 Tower Bridge | The City